 Hi everyone!
 I’m thrilled to be returning to Dunster this year as a Tutor in Physics, BGLTQ, and Fellowships.
 I’m originally from Albuquerque, New Mexico, and I was an undergrad at Carleton College, where I majored in Physics and Astronomy with a secondary field in Medieval Studies.
 I came to Harvard as a graduate student in Physics in 2013.
 My current research involves simulation of supermassive black hole accretion disks and comparisons to direct observations with the black hole in the center of the galaxy.
 I’m also passionate about cosmology, architecture, the history and philosophy of science, and BGLTQ representation in the STEM fields.
 When I’m not working, I spend my free time playing the French horn with the Dudley House Orchestra, baking extravagant desserts, skiing, listening to podcasts on long runs, collecting LPs, and making tea.
 I’m looking forward to meeting all of you!

 Hi Dunsterites!
-I’m delighted to join you this year as a pre-law tutor.
-My name is Stephanie, I’m from Port-au-Prince, Haiti, and I’m 2L at HLS.
+I’m delighted to return to Dunster this year as a pre-law and race relations tutor.
+My name is Stephanie, I’m from Port-au-Prince, Haiti, and I’m 3L at HLS.
 I graduated in 2014 from Harvard College where I had the pleasure of living in Dunster, the best house on campus.
-As an undergrad, I grew curious about the history of AIDS treatment and antiretroviral drug manufacturing in Brazil, and its intersections with intellectual property and international trade law.
+As an undergrad, I grew curious about the history of AIDS treatment and antiretroviral drug manufacturing in Brazil.
 This led me to pursue a joint concentration in History and Science / Government.
-Post-graduation, this also led me to São Paulo, Brazil where I worked for a year as a Post-Graduate Fellow in the Brazil Office of Harvard University’s David Rockefeller Center for Latin American Studies.
-Here at HLS, I’m interested in international law, trade, and development.
-I’m involved with the Harvard International Law Journal, and work as a student attorney with the Harvard Legal Aid Bureau.
-If you’d like to chat about anything life-related (so anything and everything), please don’t hesitate to reach out – Dhall conversations remain one of my favorite activities.
-I also enjoy playing tennis, dancing hip-hop, and talking/learning about what lawyers do.
+Post-graduation, this also led me to São Paulo, Brazil where I worked for a year in the Brazil Office of Harvard’s David Rockefeller Center for Latin American Studies.
+Here at HLS, I work as student attorney at the Harvard Legal Aid Bureau where I focus on representing clients in family law matters.
+I am also involved with the Harvard Law School Reparatory Justice Initiative, and amd generally interested in international law, development, and cross-border transactions that touch on Latin America and the Caribbean.
+I enjoy playing tennis, traveling, dancing, and chatting about anything and everything so please don’t hesitate to reach out to me.
 I look forward to getting to know you!

 Hi, I’m Brian, and I’m excited to be joining Dunster this year.
 I’m a lifelong Massachusetts native (Mansfield, MA).
 I graduated Harvard College in 2014 and now I teach High School Physics and Astronomy at Carver Middle High School.
 If you’re curious about working in schools I would be happy to talk with you about the options available for teacher education and licensure.
 In my free time I really enjoy amateur astronomy and camping.
 I’m a huge fan of any type of Sci-Fi and board-games.
 Cara and I have a growing collection of games and are looking forward to playing them with you!
 We’re both really excited to meet all of you!